GrimmFromIG/Recipe-Manager/README.md

 Search Functionality: Quickly find recipes by name or ingredients

-Categorization: Organize recipes by meal type (breakfast, lunch, dinner, dessert, etc.)
+Categorization: Search through recipes by ingridients

 User-Friendly Interface: Clean and intuitive design for easy navigation

-Data Persistence: Your recipes are saved and available even after closing the app
+Created as a study project

-Created as a study project* Not for any use other than educational
+Not for any use other than educational